How Do You Prevent Coffee Maker Pots From Developing A Metallic Taste?

 For the best flavor and aroma, consider grinding your coffee beans fresh for each brew.
 Ground coffee starts to lose its flavor and freshness shortly after grinding, so investing in a good quality grinder can make a significant difference in the taste of your brew.
 Experiment with different grind sizes and settings to find the perfect one for your preferred brewing method and prevent that unwanted metallic taste in your coffee.

-See also How Do You Season A New Coffee Maker Pot?
+See also How Do You Clean A Stainless Steel Coffee Pot?

 Use the Right Grind Size for Your Brewing Method